brielgah/Bedu/README.md

-# Repository with the exercise done for the course BEDU's Web Dev JS
+# Repository with the exercise done at the course BEDU's Web Dev JS